Chandler Blanchet betting profile: Sony Open in Hawaii - PGA TOUR

 Blanchet's advanced stats and rankings

-- Blanchet averaged -0.241 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Blanchet posted a Strokes Gained: Off-the-Tee average of -0.241 in his past five tournaments, indicating he lost ground to the field from the tee box.

-- He posted a -0.159 Strokes Gained: Approach the Green mark in his past five starts.
+- In terms of Strokes Gained: Approach the Green, Blanchet had a -0.159 mark in his past five tournaments, suggesting room for improvement with his iron play.

-- Around the greens, Blanchet delivered a -0.230 Strokes Gained: Around-the-Green average in his past five tournaments.
+- Around the greens, Blanchet delivered a -0.230 Strokes Gained: Around-the-Green mark in his past five tournaments.
+However, his putting showed promise with a positive 0.098 Strokes Gained: Putting average.

-- On the greens, Blanchet posted a 0.098 Strokes Gained: Putting mark in his past five starts.

 All stats in this article are accurate for Blanchet as of the start of the Sony Open in Hawaii.